-Back a few years ago I wrote (at some professional risk) a number of items on the mellophone, including an article on mellophone mouthpiece options in my Horn Articles Online site.
+Back a few years ago I wrote (at some professional risk) a number of items on the mellophone, including a method for mellophone now UPDATED in a third edition.
+(Purchase here!)

 Following up on that, I very recently had the chance to try the Jupiter 7CH mouthpiece, which seems to be only sold packaged with their Quantum mellophone.
 From the website, this is “a unique Hybrid mouthpiece with French horn cup that is perfectly suited for warm ballads and ensemble use.”